benmccormick/benmccormick.github.io/pages/posts/mobx-first-impressions.md

 /*  assume that 01-09-2017 is "today" */
 ```

 MobX has the "magical" ability to determine what changes actually affect the observer and not make unnecessary calls of reaction functions.
+In practice, that magic allows you to write less, more efficient code for updating your UI based on data.

 ### How Does MobX work?